To make a prairie it takes a clover and one bee,

 Since being named “Most Endangered River in America” in 2007, efforts to regenerate the flow and ecosystem of the Santa Fe River were undertaken with great success and remain ongoing through the tireless work of organizations such at the Santa Fe Watershed Association and The City of Santa Fe River Commission.

-We are currently seeking financial contributions toward a budget of $15,000 for our first Poetry Pollinator installation in the West Alameda Rain Garden.
+We are currently seeking grants and financial contributions toward a budget of $15,000.

-Elizabeth Jacobson, Poet Laureate of Santa Fe, New Mexico, is the author, most recently, of Not into the Blossoms and Not into the Air (Free Verse Editions/Parlor Press, 2019) which won the New Measure Poetry Prize selected by Marianne Boruch, and the 2019 New Mexico-Arizona Book Award for both New Mexico Poetry and Best New Mexico Book.
-Elizabeth is the founding director of the WingSpan Poetry Project, a not-for-profit, which from 2013-2020 held weekly poetry classes in local shelter facilities.
-WingSpan has received four grants from the Witter Bynner Foundation for Poetry and a Community Partners award from the Esperanza Shelter for Battered Families.
-She is the Reviews Editor for the online literary journal Terrain.org. and teaches poetry workshops regularly in the Santa Fe community.
-Elizabeth has an MFA in Creative Writing from Columbia University.
+Elizabeth Jacobson is the Poet Laureate of Santa Fe, New Mexico and an Academy of American Poets 2020 Poet Laureate Fellow.
+Her most recent book, Not into the Blossoms and Not into the Air, won the New Measure Poetry Prize, selected by Marianne Boruch (Free Verse Editions/Parlor Press, 2019), and the 2019 New Mexico-Arizona Book Award for both New Mexico Poetry and Best New Mexico Book.
+Her other books include Her Knees Pulled In (Tres Chicas Books, 2012) and two chapbooks from Dancing Girl Press, Are the Children Make Believe?
+(2017) and A Brown Stone(2015).
+She is the founding director of the WingSpan Poetry Project, a not-for-profit which from 2013-2020 conducted weekly poetry classes in battered family and homeless shelters in New Mexico.
+WingSpan has received four grants from the Witter Bynner Foundation for Poetry.
+Elizabeth is the Reviews Editor for the on-line literary journal Terrain.org and she teaches poetry workshops regularly in the Santa Fe community.
+She has an MFA in Creative Writing from Columbia University.